 In your post overview you can search for specific posts (using titles).
 You will find the search function on the right above the table.

-It is also possible to sort your posts by "Headline", "Date", "Sent", "Opened", "Clicked", "New Newsletter Subscribers" and "New Members".
+It is also possible to sort your posts by "Headline", "Date", "Topic", "Sent", "Opened" and "Clicked", as well as by home many "New Newsletter Subscribers" and "New Members" signed up as a result of reading the post.
 By default, posts are sorted by date in reverse chronological order.
 Drafts appear at the top, followed by scheduled posts and then posts that have already been published.

 You can also filter your posts.
 For example, you might like to only display posts that you have published in the podcast feed.
 Or posts that you have published for members only.
 Or only the posts that have already been published.
 This can be helpful if you want to compare the conversion or open rates of certain posts.